 \subsection{Experimental setup}

 \textbf{Environments and tasks.} We conduct experiments on a suite of five challenging continuous control tasks from two differentiable simulators, DFlex \cite{SHAC,AHAC} and Rewarped \cite{SAPO}.
 This suite is composed of four locomotion tasks and one dexterous manipulation task.
-The four locomotion tasks are from DFlex \cite{AHAC}, where the goal is to maximize forward velocity: (i) Hopper (state space $S \in \mathbb{R}^{11}$, action space $A \in \mathbb{R}^{3}$); (ii) Ant ($S \in \mathbb{R}^{37}, A \in \mathbb{R}^{8}$); (iii) Anymal ($S \in \mathbb{R}^{49}, A \in \mathbb{R}^{12}$); and (iv) Humanoid ($S \in \mathbb{R}^{76}, A \in \mathbb{R}^{21}$).
-The manipulation task is the Hand Reorient environment from Rewarped \cite{SAPO}, which involves an Allegro Hand ($S \in \mathbb{R}^{72}, A \in \mathbb{R}^{16}$) learning to reorient a cube.
-Further details regarding the environments are provided in the Appendix A.
+The four locomotion tasks are from DFlex \cite{AHAC}, where the goal is to maximize the forward velocity: (i) Hopper; (ii) Ant; (iii) Anymal; and (iv) Humanoid.
+The manipulation task is the Hand Reorient task from Rewarped \cite{SAPO}, which involves an Allegro Hand learning to reorient a cube.
+Further details regarding the environments are provided in Appendix \ref{sec:TaskDetails}.

-\textbf{Baselines.} We compare the sample efficiency and performance of RPO with leading RPG-based and model-free methods: (a) SAPO \cite{SAPO}, an RPG-based method with short-horizon trajectories and entropy regularization; (b) SHAC \cite{SHAC}, a variance reduction method for RPG, for which we use the implementation from \cite{SAPO} that includes several architectural changes that enhance its performance; (c) PPO \cite{PPO}, a model-free policy gradient method.
-Detailed hyper-parameters and implementation specifics for all methods are provided in Appendix C.
+\textbf{Baselines.} We compare the sample efficiency and performance of RPO with SOTA RPG-based and model-free methods: (a) SAPO \cite{SAPO}, a SOTA RPG-based method with short-horizon trajectories and entropy regularization; (b) SHAC \cite{SHAC}, a variance reduction method for RPG, for which we use the implementation from \cite{SAPO} that includes several architectural changes that enhance its performance; (c) PPO \cite{PPO}, a model-free policy gradient method; (d) GI-PPO \cite{GIPPO}, which performs a single RPG update epoch followed by PPO-style updates for all subsequent epochs via REINFORCE.
+Detailed hyper-parameters and implementation specifics for all methods are provided in Appendix \ref{sec:hyperparameters}.

-\textbf{Metrics.} We run each algorithm with $12$ random seeds per experiment.
-To examine sample efficiency, we plot training curves of episode return versus environment steps in Figure \ref{fig:training_curves_all}.
-After training, we evaluate the final policy's final performance over $128$ episodes using both deterministic (i.e., taking the most probable action) and stochastic (i.e., sampling from the policy distribution) evaluation protocols.
-The results for deterministic and stochastic evaluations are presented in Table \ref{table:Deter_Eval} and the Appendix B, respectively.
+\textbf{Metrics.} We evaluate each algorithm using $12$ random seeds for each task.
+To account for simulator stochasticity, we run each seed twice (for $24$ effective runs per experiment), except in the Hopper task.
+Sample efficiency is evaluated via training curves in Figure~\ref{fig:training_curves_all}.
+We report the final performance over $128$ episodes using both stochastic and deterministic protocols in Table~\ref{table:Stochastic_Eval} and Appendix~\ref{sec:deterministic eval results}, respectively.